SillyTavern/SillyTavern-Extras/README.md

 * Run `pip install -r requirements.txt`
 * Run `python server.py --enable-modules=caption`
 * Get the API URL.
 Defaults to `http://localhost:5100` if you run locally.
 * Start TavernAI with extensions support: set `enableExtensions` to `true` in [config.conf](https://github.com/SillyLossy/TavernAI/blob/dev/config.conf)
 * Navigate to TavernAI settings and put in an API URL and tap "Connect" to load the extensions
-### Colab
-* Open colab link
-* Select desired "extra" options and start the cell
-* Wait for it to finish
-* Get an API URL link from colab output under the `### TavernAI Extensions LINK ###` title
-* Start TavernAI with extensions support: set `enableExtensions` to `true` in [config.conf](https://github.com/SillyLossy/TavernAI/blob/dev/config.conf)
-* Navigate to TavernAI settings and put in an API URL and tap "Connect" to load the extensions